5 Smart Ways to Handle Supplemental Income

 Bad debt can be defined, in general, as debt you acquire that results in a net loss.
 For example, going into debt for a vacation, a big party, clothes and/or gadgets doesn’t add to your net worth.
 Going into debt for your education or home may gradually add to your net worth in the future.

-Bad debt can also refer to loan or lines of credit with higher interest rates, and which are harder to pay off as a result.
+Bad debt can also refer to loans or lines of credit with higher interest rates, and which are harder to pay off as a result.
 Supplemental income can be used to pay this debt down or off.

 Debt management plans to pay off debt include the snowball or avalanche methods — and a combo of the two, the fireball method.
 Different strategies work better for different people, so it can be worth experimenting with them to make the best choice.